 CUL 201 Culinary Principles and Meats (4) (2, 4) This course presents the fundamental concepts, theories, and techniques used in meat cookery.
-Through lectures, demonstrations, and "hands-on" practice, students learn product identification, and fabrication cuts of meats.
+Through lectures, demonstrations, and "handson" practice, students learn product identification, and fabrication cuts of meats.
 Students will learn different cooking techniques, such as grilling, broiling, and sautéing will be learned.
-Prerequisites: CUL 100 and CUL 101
+Prerequisites: CUL 100 and CUL 101 establishment for 300 clock hours.

-CUL 231 Advanced Culinary Skills (4) (2, 4) Beginning with fundamentals of plating, platter garnishing and table arrangements, students learn to prepare sausages, pâtés, terrines, and other cold foods.
-Course will include review of wine, beverages, and cheeses from around the world.
-Students will also learn how to setup and organize buffets.
-Prerequisites: CUL 104, CUL 106, and CUL 108 CUL 232 Externship/Internship Rotation (4) (2, 4) Allows students to apply skills learned in the classroom and laboratory to on-the-job training.
-Students will work in a food service establishment for 300 clock hours.
 The internship may be extended depending on the student's interests and work schedules and the needs of the food service establishment.
 The internship is offered to students depending on the availability of a food service establishment and the student's skills development as demonstrated in the classroom and laboratory.
 Prerequisites: CUL 104, CUL 106, and CUL 108

+CUL 231 Advanced Culinary Skills (4) (2, 4) Beginning with fundamentals of plating, platter garnishing and table arrangements, students learn to prepare sausages, pâtés, terrines, and other cold foods.
+Course will include review of wine, beverages, and cheeses from around the world.
+Students will also learn how to set-up and organize buffets.
+Prerequisites: CUL 104, CUL 106, and CUL 108

+CUL 232 Externship/Internship Rotation (4) (2, 4) Allows students to apply skills learned in the classroom and laboratory to on-the-job training.
+Students will work in a food service